 South Sudan: ALIMA’s Actions on the Ground

-📍 ALIMA presence since: 2017
+📍 ALIMA presence since: 2017 – 2021, resumed in 2025

-🛡️ Mission status: Completed
+🛡️ Mission status: Ongoing

-🔹 Key areas of expertise: Malnutrition | Women’s health | Epidemics and emerging diseases | Pediatrics
+🔹 Key areas of expertise: Epidemic response | Pediatrics | Women’s health | Malnutrition | Health system strengthening

 Humanitarian situation in South Sudan